 Hemp for Dogs: Where to Buy

 Hemp isn’t as controlled a substance as marijuana, especially as it doesn’t have the psychoactive effects that THC will cause.

 With that said, finding reputable retailers that offer hemp products for pets is particularly simple.

 The most important thing to make sure of is that you choose a retailer that has positive and truthful reviews, as well as plenty of years in the manufacturing industry.

 As you know, most of the world’s hemp is produced between Canada, France, and China, so you may want to consider finding pet products from those three areas, but we recommend producers of local products produced using highest quality certified non-GMO and organic hemp products in your area, if they are available.

 It’s also crucial that you choose a retailer that has an abundance of information on their website so that you can educate yourself about the pros and cons of using their products.

-We have three phenomenal locations for you to find the best hemp-based products for your dogs.
+We have four phenomenal product makers for you to find the best hemp-based products for your dogs.

 A standout business with standout hemp health products for your four legged family members is PETLYcbd.
 Founded by two dog dads who clearly love their dogs shows with their personalized passion and dedication to quality.
 This comes through their website and clear mission to give the best to their own pet families and everyone else's pet family member.
 A marker for us that tells a lot about their passion is that they donate a dollar from every sale to “pets in need”.